Broadway Rose Theatre Company: 2020s

 In March 2020, mandatory closures caused by the COVID-19 pandemic, brought live performances around the country to a halt.
 The company responded by launching online content, including weekly live-streamed cabaret performances throughout the summer.
 In October, the company released its first recorded production, Daddy Long Legs, which streamed for three weeks.
 The production was a critical success and inspired the onstage proposal and surprise wedding of its two actors.

+While Broadway Rose was able to produce live-streamed shows, ticket sales were reduced to $99,000 which was a big drop from the projected 1.6 million ticket sales for the year.

+Broadway Rose was voted “The First Theatre You Want to Go Back To!” in the Broadway World Regional Theatre Awards, and the company ramped up preparations for the return of audiences at live performances.
+Streaming productions continued in 2021 with The Story of My Life and The Last Five Years.
+The final streamed production was the summer production of Analog and Vinyl, which also included in-person, live performances following COVID-19 protocols.

+In 2022, the last show that required proof of vaccination was Don’t Hug Me, performed in April of that year.
+2022 was also the first year all the productions were performed live, though it was a reduced season of five shows.